MicrosoftDocs/power-platform/power-platform/admin/21vianet-support.md

 ---
-title: "Support for Dynamics 365 apps - operated by 21Vianet in China  | MicrosoftDocs"
+title: "Support for model-driven apps in Dynamics 365 - operated by 21Vianet in China  | MicrosoftDocs"
-description: Support for Dynamics 365 apps - operated by 21Vianet in China
+description: Support for model-driven apps in Dynamics 365 - operated by 21Vianet in China
 author: jimholtz
 manager: kvivek
 ms.service: power-platform